Mechanical Techniques - Precision Machining and Tooling

 519-748-5220 ext.
 3444

-This one-year certificate program prepares students for a high demand career in the advanced manufacturing sector through introduction to theoretical and hands-on training, on both CNC and conventional machines.
-Graduates may be eligible to enter directly into the second year of the Mechanical Technician - General Machinist or Tool and Die/Tool Maker or the non-funded CNC program.
-In addition, a graduate of this program may not be required to complete the in-school apprenticeship training for level 1 should they choose to pursue a general machinist or tool and die/tool maker apprenticeship.
+Are you interested in a high demand career in the advanced manufacturing sector?
+This program introduces you to theoretical and hands-on training, on both CNC and conventional machines.
+As a graduate of this program, you may be eligible to enter directly into the second year of the Mechanical Technician - General Machinist or Tool and Die/Tool Maker program.
+Additionally, you may not be required to complete the in-school apprenticeship training for Level 1 should you choose to pursue a general machinist or tool and die/tool maker apprenticeship.

 Program Learning Outcomes